Megamjm/Comfyvn-ToolProject/docs/CODEX_STUBS/2025-10-22_Live_Fixes_ServerGui_Menu_Gate.md

 * **Remove demo menu items**: un-register or guard their registration (e.g., `if DEBUG_EXAMPLES: …`).
 Move example code under `docs/examples/` for reference.
 * **Hide or remove** the duplicate tab strip under the center; keep one primary tab row.
 Display a concise instruction in the status bar:
   “Start the VN viewer to preview scenes.
-Tools → Import to ingest assets.”
+Tools → Import Processing to ingest assets.”

 **Acceptance**